handsomevictor/kaiko-storage-download-tool/readme.md

 1. Download all names of a sub folder in a bucket
 2. Download data files to local, delete txt file that contains the names
 3. If data in csv.gz format, unzip and delete the original file
+4. The downloaded folder structure will be the same as on wasabi / aws

 # Requirements: